Sentreb/lab2-fall26-branching-and-merging/recipe.md

 3. Add the eggs, milk, vegetable oil, and vanilla.
 Mix until the batter is smooth.

-4. Add [CAKE FLAVOUR] and [SPECIAL CAKE INGREDIENT].
+4. Add 30 grams cocoa powder and 50 drams of divine immortal's tears.
 Mix until evenly combined.

 5. Divide the batter evenly among the three prepared pans.